couchbaselabs/couchbase-lite-multipeer-sync-sample/README.md

 This sample project demonstrates peer-to-peer synchronization using Apple's Multipeer Connectivity Framework.

-The application showcases color synchronization between peers, akin to the color sync feature in the Simple-Sync application, but utilizing the Multipeer Connectivity framework instead of the Apple Network Framework.
+The application shows color synchronization between peers, similar to the color sync feature in the [Simple-Sync](https://github.com/waynecarter/simple-sync/tree/main) application, but utilizing the Multipeer Connectivity framework instead of the Network Framework.

 ### Overview